Amiga Games Reviews (Index to Amiga game reviews).

 Emerald Software released Phantom Fighter for the Amiga in 1988.
 Phantom Fighter levels alternate between horizontally and vertically-scrolling.

-Phantom Fighter was programmed by Billy Newport, and its graphics were drawn by Paul McLaughlin.
+Phantom Fighter was programmed by Billy Newport and drawn by Paul McLaughlin.

 Flying Shark Amiga 1988